vWernay/lua/README.md

 **Development Branch**: local working tree (RC).

 # LuaGLM
-A Lua runtime providing vector, quaternion, and matrix data types with a (near-)complete binding to [GLM 0.9.9.9](https://github.com/g-truc/glm), a C++ mathematics library based on the [OpenGL Shading Language (GLSL)](https://www.opengl.org/registry/doc/GLSLangSpec.4.50.diff.pdf) specifications.
+A Lua 5.4.3 runtime providing vector, quaternion, and matrix data types with a (near-)complete binding to [GLM 0.9.9.9](https://github.com/g-truc/glm), a C++ mathematics library based on the [OpenGL Shading Language (GLSL)](https://www.opengl.org/registry/doc/GLSLangSpec.4.50.diff.pdf) specifications.

 > A significantly less efficient shared-library implementation, using tables and/or userdata instead of first-class types, for Lua5.1, Lua5.2, Lua5.3, Lua5.4, and [LuaJIT](https://github.com/LuaJIT/LuaJIT), can be found [TBD](https://github.com/gottfriedleibniz/...).

 ## Vectors/Quaternions
-Vectors and quaternions are first-class entities and are viewed (both syntactically and semantically) as **immutable** tables of floats and only accessible by keys `1, 2, 3, 4`, `x, y, z, w`, and `r, g, b, a`:
+Vectors and quaternions are basic types (following nil, boolean, number, string, function, userdata, thread, and tables) and are viewed as **immutable** tables of floats that are accessible by keys `1, 2, 3, 4`, `x, y, z, w`, and `r, g, b, a`:
 ```lua
 -- Generic vector constructor;
 > v = vec(math.pi, math.exp(1), (1 + math.sqrt(5)) / 2)